earthcube/SampleSite2/index.md

- By the end of the hackathon, participants will be able to:
+ By the end of this workshop, participants will be able to:
-* Understand the basics of paleo data structures
-* Manipulate these structures
-* Understand age model ensembles
-* Process paleo timeseries (e.g., binning, interpolation, detrending)
-* Apply spectral and wavelet analysis, with appropriate uncertainty quantification
-* Correlate a paleo timeseries to a climate field
-* Correlate two time-uncertain timeseries
-* Compare a record to climate simulations and reanalysis datasets
-* Generate publication-quality graphics
+* Identify several benefits of using scientific workflows
+* Document scientific work performed as a replicable artifact
-* Manage complex, reproducible paleoclimate workflows
+* Use ASSET to create workflows
+* Network with fellow geoscientists

 ## Overview Schedule